digao-dalpiaz/Dam/README.md

 `MessageColor: TColor` = Define background color of message area on message dialog.

 `ButtonsColor: TColor` = Define background color of buttons area on message dialog.

+`HideIcon: Boolean` = If True, the icon on the message dialog will be suppressed.

 ## TDam events